 Suggest They Focus On the Sights, Smells, and Sounds Around Them

-My husband tends to close his eyes and bury his face in his arms.
-This disconnects him from the world even more.
-I try to encourage him to stay with me, here and now.
+My husband tends to close his eyes and bury his face in his arms during a flashback.
+This disconnects him from the world even more, so I try to encourage him to stay with me, here and now.

-Intense sensory experiences that are hard to ignore are especially effective: listening to loud music, holding some ice, sniffing peppermint, or sucking on a lemon.
+Intense sensory experiences that are hard to ignore are especially effective during flashbacks: listening to loud music, holding some ice, sniffing peppermint, or sucking on a lemon.
 Your spouse can also make a list of everything he sees in the room.
 The act of writing may help him stay grounded, as well.

 Tell Them Ways This Situation Differs From the Traumatic Event